Brother of school shooter Nikolas Cruz gets 6 months' probation for trespassing at Parkland school

-The younger brother of Parkland, Florida, school shooter Nikolas Cruz has been sentenced to 6 months of probation for trespassing on the campus of Marjory Stoneman Douglas High School earlier this month.
-Zachary Cruz will be released from the Broward County jail.
+(CNN) -- Zachary Cruz, the younger brother of Parkland, Florida, school shooter Nikolas Cruz, was sentenced Thursday to six months of probation for trespassing at Marjory Stoneman Douglas High School earlier this month.

-Zachary Cruz was initially jailed on a $500,000 bond, leading his attorney to argue that he was being punished because he was related to his brother Nikolas Cruz, who last month killed 17 people in one of the deadliest mass shootings in modern US history.
+He was initially jailed on a $500,000 bond, leading his attorney to argue he was being punished because of his older brother, who killed 17 people last month at the school in one of the deadliest mass shootings in modern US history.

-A judge will decide Thursday whether it's excessive to keep the younger brother of Parkland, Florida, school shooter Nikolas Cruz jailed on a $500,000 bond.

-An attorney for Zachary Cruz, 18, will argue for his release at a Thursday hearing.
-The defense said the teen is being treated unfairly.
+Probation was reached as part of a plea deal in the case.
+Cruz, shackled and wearing a brown jumpsuit Thursday morning, pleaded no contest to trespassing.

+His attorney Joseph Kimok had earlier argued that the excessive bond showed Cruz was being punished for his brother's actions.

-"He is being held because of who he is related to, not because of anything that he did," attorney Joseph Kimok told Judge Kim Theresa Mollica.
+"He is being held because of who he is related to, not because of anything that he did," Kimok told Judge Kim Theresa Mollica.

-It's unclear whether Zachary Cruz will appear in court for the hearing.

-Zachary Cruz, 18, was arrested March 19 on a misdemeanor trespassing charge at Marjory Stoneman Douglas High School in Parkland, where his brother killed 17 people last month in one of the deadliest mass shootings in modern US history.
-After his arrest, the younger Cruz told police he wanted to "reflect on the school shooting and soak it in," according to an arrest report.

 His attorney filed a motion for his client's release, calling his treatment immoral, reprehensible, unlawful and unconstitutional.
 There is no evidence that the defendant threatened anyone when arrested, Kimok wrote.

-The judge's actions have raised questions about whether Zachary Cruz is being treated harshly because of his brother's crime.

-Cruz is facing a second-degree misdemeanor with a bond that is typically $25.
-Instead, the judge in Cruz's case set bail at $500,000, ordered a psychological evaluation, electronic monitoring and no communication with his older brother.
+Zachary Cruz faced a second-degree misdemeanor with a bond that is typically $25.
+Instead, the judge in Cruz's case set bail last week at $500,000, ordered a psychological evaluation, electronic monitoring and no communication with his older brother.

-In his first court appearance through closed-circuit TV on March 20, Zachary Cruz was shackled and surrounded by three armed deputies, not common for someone appearing on a trespassing charge.
+In his first court appearance through closed-circuit TV on March 20, Cruz was shackled and surrounded by three armed deputies, uncommon for someone appearing on a trespassing charge.

-His attorney has described him as a victim of "hysteria" due to the massacre.
+His attorney described him as a victim of "hysteria" due to the massacre.

 Prosecutors mentioned three earlier crimes to which Cruz pleaded guilty, but records from the Broward County Sheriff's Office and Coral Springs police show his encounters with law enforcement were much more extensive.

-He is named or referenced in at least 36 incident, investigation and call reports between 2011 and 2017.
+He is named or referenced in at least 36 incidents, investigation and call reports between 2011 and 2017.

 Shooter's brother banned from buying guns